lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 This evolution illustrates DeFi's constant push toward capital efficiency while managing risk.
 Each version solved real problems users faced, from capital fragmentation to gas costs to risk isolation.

-The protocol also issues **GHO** (pronounced “go”), its own over-collateralized stablecoin, expanding Aave from a lending platform into a broader monetary system.
+Aave's ecosystem extends beyond lending through **GHO**, its own over-collateralized stablecoin, transforming the platform from a simple lender into a broader monetary system.
 When users mint GHO by supplying collateral to Aave, the interest payments flow directly to the Aave DAO treasury, creating a revenue stream for the protocol itself.
 This makes GHO both a stablecoin and an integral part of Aave's ecosystem, governed entirely by Aave governance.

 ### Sky: The Decentralized Central Bank